-UK businesses often struggle identifying what videos to create—marketing teams brainstorm endlessly without clarity, HR departments know they need content but lack specific concepts, and learning teams want engaging training materials without clear starting points.
-This creative paralysis prevents organisations from leveraging video effectively despite recognising its strategic value.
+UK businesses often struggle to decide what videos to make.
+Marketing teams brainstorm endlessly without direction.
+HR departments know they need content but lack specific concepts.
+Learning teams want engaging training but don't know where to start.
+This creative block stops organizations from using video well, even when they know it matters.

 Marketing Video Ideas for UK Businesses

-Marketing teams need video supporting customer acquisition, engagement, and retention across the entire buyer journey.
+Marketing teams need video that supports customer acquisition, engagement, and retention across the full buyer journey.

 Customer Testimonials and Case Studies